 Social Committee

-- Organize three annual social events for club members.
-Typically these events include a Volunteer Appreciation Dinner and Christmas Party.
 Tasks include booking facilities, recruiting volunteers to assist, and organizing refreshments.
 Prepare budget and record expenses.

 Library Committee Head